-Students may have a cell phone for after school use, but it must be turned off or placed on silent during school hours.
-Any cell phones ringing or being used during school hours without permission will be confiscated and held in the school office until retrieved by a parent.
-Students in grades 6-8 will turn in their cell phones at the beginning of the day to the homeroom teacher.
-They are not permitted to use their cell phones until leaving the school building.
+Students may have a cell phone for after school use, but it must be turned off during school hours.
+Students in grades 4-8 will turn in their cell phones at the beginning of the day to the homeroom teacher.
+If it is discovered students are not turning in their cell phones, the phones will be confiscated, a referral will be issued, and parents will be notified.
+They are not permitted to use their cell phones until leaving the school building (this includes during dismissal).
+Any cell phones ringing or being used during school hours without permission will result in a detention and the phone confiscated and held in the school office until retrieved by a parent the following day.